 More Affordable Care

-Research shows that for every dollar spent on substance abuse treatment saves $4 in health care costs and $7 in law enforcement and other criminal justice costs.
+Research shows that every dollar spent on substance abuse treatment saves $4 in health care costs and $7 in law enforcement and other criminal justice costs.
 In other words, what is put into treatment programs has a significant return on investment.

 On an individual level, the costs of early treatment are more affordable as well.
 An outpatient program is cheaper than an inpatient program and allows the addict to continue working and taking care of their responsibilities while seeking recovery.